phanrahan/magma/docs/when_internals.md

 For various locations in the internal code, this document provides an overview of the relavant code.
+* `array.py/tuple.py`
+  * Both recursive types are responsible for providing the `set_enclosing_when_context` API, as well as ensuring lazily elaborated children inherit the enclosing when context.
+* `backend/mlir/mlir_compiler.py`: TODO
+* `backend/mlir/hardware_module.py`: TODO
+* `backend/mlir/when.py`: TODO
+* `definition_context.py`: `DefinitionContext.place_instances` treats
+  when builder's differently because they are finalized at a later stage
+* `passes/finalize_whens.py`: when builders are finalized separately than normal builders, because the when finalization process should occur after all other code that could potentially modify the circuit.
+For example, a pass could elaborate a value, which would trigger the when resolve logic, which needs to occur before the when builder is finalized.
+* `primitives/when.py`: TODO
+* `protocol_type.py`: `Protocol` should pass the `set_enclosing_when_context`
+  API through to the underlying magma value
+* `util.py`: as part of `reset_global_context`, reset the when context global state (used for teardown of tests that could potentially error and leave a when context in place)
+* `when.py`: TODO
 * `wire_container.py`
   * `Wireable`
     * Overview